sorelmitra/learn/kubernetes/Readme.md

 *Pod Bundles One App*: The intended use case of a pod is bundle together a container that does a main task with other helper containers, needed either to assist the main container (e.g. a proxy or an initializer), either to assist the maintainer (e.g. logging, data change watchers, etc.).

 *Pod is Ephemeral*: A pod will not be rescheduled to a new node once it dies.
 If we want to keep a pod alive, we need _replica sets_.

+*Label*: A key-value piece of information that has a user-defined meaning and can be attached to most of Kubernetes objects, including pods and nodes.
+Labels can be used within _selectors_ to select objects that share a common meaning.
+Examples of meanings: dev/production, ownership, release.

+*Selector*: A mechanism for selecting objects based on labels.
+A key and one or more values of labels can be specified.

+*Selector is the Core Grouping Primitive*: Using label selectors a client or user can identify and subsequently manage a group of objects.
+This is the core grouping primitive of Kubernetes and used in many places.
+One example of its use is working with _replica sets_.